-Source: Puget Sound Regional Council
+Source: Puget Sound Regional Council; Capacity Analysis prepared by Parametrix consultants (2024).

-While the designated Regional Growth Centers continue to be the focus of new growth, areas outside the Centers are also becoming more dense as the City experiences new mixed use development and infill development with new plats and middle housing construction in traditionally lower-density residential areas of the City.
+While the designated Regional Urban Growth Centers and existing neighborhood centers will continue to be the focus of new growth, areas outside the Centers are also becoming more dense as the City experiences new mixed use development and infill development with new plats and middle housing construction in traditionally lower-density residential areas of the City.
 Future growth is expected to be distributed throughout the City at varying scales.
-Table LU-2 shows the existing housing and job density by neighborhood in 2024.